Disorder Name: Sickle Cell Disease

 Bone marrow transplantation is a potential cure for SCD.
 Stem cells are a type of cell found in bone marrow.
 Bone marrow produces red blood cells.
 A person with sickle cell disease has bone marrow that produces red blood cells sickled hemoglobin.
 By replacing that bone marrow with healthy bone marrow, a person’s body may start to produce normal hemoglobin.
 In order to have a When a person does not have enough working red blood cells, they may have a bone marrow transplant.
 In this surgical procedure, bone marrow is removed from another person (donor) and implanted into the patient.
 The patient and bone marrow donor must be a genetic match.
 There are many risks associated with bone marrow transplants., a Relating to (or due to) genes and heredity or the field of studying genes and heredity. match must be found.
 There are risks associated with the transplant and this option should be discussed with your medical team.

-Gene therapy is an experimental technique that treats diseases using genes.
+Gene therapy – a type of treatment that transplants normal working genes into cells to replace non-working genes in order to treat genetic disorders.
 There are many ways that gene therapy can be done.
-Sometimes a gene with a disease-causing mutation can be replaced with a healthy gene.
-Sometimes a gene with a disease-causing mutation can be inactivated or “silenced.”
-And sometimes a new gene can be put into the body to help fight a disease.
-Gene therapy is still experimental.
+Sometimes, a gene with a disease-causing variant can be replaced with a healthy gene.
+Sometimes, a gene with a disease-causing mutation can be inactivated or “silenced.”
+And sometimes, a new gene can be put into the body to help fight a disease.
+Some gene therapies are still experimental.

 WHAT HAPPENS WHEN SCD IS TREATED?